Anne-Marie Bradley MBACP Person-Centred Counsellor

 I have training with sandtray therapy and felt sense (Gendlin).
 Both of these provide a means of accessing those emotions or experiences that are hard to talk about.
 This can be particularly effective when exploring a buried traumatic experience.

 And if you are a wheelchair user (the Buddhist Centre is only accessible by stairs unfortunately) then I am open to home visits in my local area, if we can ensure a suitable counselling space.
-Daytime only.

 Areas of counselling I deal with